nisthana/java2objective-c/README.md

 ### Object References
 MyClass myObject;<br>
 MyClass *myObject;

-This contains various stuff a Java developer needs to know to move to objective c
-# Classes and Objects
-## Object Reference
-Java <code>MyClass myObject;</code>
-In Objective-C <code></code> <br>we define the reference as "pointer" to the object.
+In Objective-C we define the reference as "pointer" to the object.
 Pointer is denoted by the "*" symbol <br>

 ## Object Creation
 - Java <code>MyClass myObject = new myObject();</code>